Argo20/masternode/how-to-update.md

    Now your ARGO files are updated (argod & argo-cli).
 Check if your blockchain on your VPS is synched:\
    `/<YOUR-ARGO-FOLDER-LOCATION>/argo-cli getinfo | grep blocks`

-   Check your block with ARGO Block-Explorer: https://altmix.org/coins/45-ARGO/explorer
+   Check your block with ARGO Block-Explorer: <a href="https://altmix.org/coins/45-ARGO/explorer" target="_blank">https://altmix.org/coins/45-ARGO/explorer</a>

    If Blockchain on your VPS is up to date, continue with next step.